SpiderGaming0/random/README.md

 [Documentation]() (Not set up yet)

-## This package has been moved to https://www.npmjs.com/package/@insberr/random

 ### Random Generators
 Unchecked boxes are planned but not worked on features.
 More features to comes as time goes on.
 - [x] Integer